corscada/LUIS/README.md

   - solar
   - wind
   - other*
 - `use-electicity-maps`: Uses Electricity Maps API as data source for grid mix.
+Requires free API key.
 Valid values include `latest`.
 See [Electricity Maps API docs](https://static.electricitymaps.com/api/docs/index.html).
-- `electicity-maps-zone`: If using Electricity Maps, zones can be specified.
+- `electicity-maps-zone`: If using Electricity Map, zones can be specified.
 See [Electricity Map API zone docs](https://static.electricitymaps.com/api/docs/index.html#zones).

 \* Note that all sources that are not named will be included in other, which uses the average land use intensity score of the other sources for it's calculations.
 This will have greater impact on estimation of grid mixes using highter amounts of 'other' energy sources.